 For both males and females, juvenile arrest rates for simple assault grew substantially through the 1980s and 1990s.

 Juvenile Arrest Rates for Simple Assault by Sex, 1980-2012

 |Note: Rates are arrests of persons ages 10-17 per 100,000 persons ages 10-17 in the resident population.

 [Text only] [Excel file]

-- As with aggravated assault, the increase in the female juvenile arrest rate for simple assault over the 30-year period far outpaced the increase in the male rate (248% vs. 66%).
-As a result, the female proportion of juvenile arrests for simple assault grew from 21% to 36%.
+- As with aggravated assault, the increase in the female juvenile arrest rate for simple assault over the 33-year period far outpaced the increase in the male rate (226% vs. 49%).
+As a result, the female proportion of juvenile arrests for simple assault grew from 21% in 1980 to 37% in 2012.

 Internet Citation: OJJDP Statistical Briefing Book.
 Online.
 Available:

 December 09, 2014.

 Adapted from Puzzanchera, C. (2013).
 Juvenile Arrests 2011

 .
 Washington, D.C.: Office of Juvenile Justice and Delinquency Prevention.